KABA-Inc/SmartPetDoor/README.md

 ### Pre-commit

 Pretty please install pre-commit before you start developing with `make init` to have a well linted, formatted codebase.

+### Branching

+#### main branch

+The meeting point between HW and SW code changes.

+#### dev/backend branch

+The meeting point for features.
+When features are done this is where you should target the PR.
+When a group of features are ready target the main branch with a PR.

+#### feature/<short-feature-description> branch

+These branches are created from `dev/backend` branch.
+In these branches smaller features are developed.
+When feature is ready target the `dev/backend` branch with a PR.